This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 As I ponder the Christmas season, I feel somewhat overwhelmed.
-It’s because of the unwritten expectations of doing all the things and giving all the gifts, all the while trying somehow to manage to squeeze Jesus into the puzzle.
+It’s because of the unwritten expectations of doing all the things and giving all the gifts, all the while trying somehow to manage to squeeze a little Jesus into the puzzle.
 I’d like to throw some holiday caution out there because I don’t like feeling overwhelmed and anxious, and I’m sure you don’t either.
 It truly doesn’t have to be that way, so I’d like to share a few things with you as we head into the holiday rush.

 4 Things to Remember Heading into the Christmas Season

-It’s so easy to get caught up in all the hoop-la that we forget to relax and enjoy the season.
+It’s super easy to get caught up in all the hoop-la that we forget to relax and enjoy the season.
 The older I get, the more I see the bustle that is constant from Halloween to Christmas; and honestly, it makes me understand why my parents didn’t love it as much I did as a kid.

 Does it have to be that way?
 Do we have to get caught up in the hustle and bustle of the Christmas season?
 I’m just going to be honest, Black Friday gives me the heebie-geebies.
-There is nothing within me that wants to add my meager Christmas budget to the billions of dollars spent that day.
-It is projected that each shopper will spend over $1k on Christmas this year.
+There is nothing in me that wants to add my meager Christmas budget to the billions of dollars spent that day.
+It is projected that each shopper will spend over $1,000 on Christmas this year.

 But what if you can’t do that?
 What if you don’t want to do that?
 Then I’m right there with you.
 That’s why I’m sharing 4 things to remember as we head into the Christmas season.